FurcyPin/karadoc/README.md

 ### Breaking changes

-- Moved all spark-related code into a karadoc.spark module.
+- Moved all spark-related code into a `karadoc.spark` module.
   Users must replace `from karadoc.common.run import Job` and `from karadoc.common import Job` with `from karadoc.spark.batch import Job`
+- Built-in connectors have been moved from `karadoc.connectors` to `karadoc.spark.connectors`
+- The default configuration parameter `model_dir` has been changed from `"model"` to `"models"`

 ## 0.0.4